cs-au-dk/Artemis/docs/sections/server.rst

     and ``artemisInputString()``.
 This can be used for testing the internal concolic engine of the platform.
     For normal testing of web pages the ``forminput`` command should be used instead for concolic testing.

-    The ``values`` parameter is a mapping from variable names (strings) to values, whihc may be strings, integers or booleans.
+    The ``values`` parameter is a mapping from variable names (strings) to values, which may be strings, integers or booleans.

     The ``reset`` parameter is optional, and if set to ``true``, the internal symbolic value table will be cleared